-We’ve all been there before and I am convinced I actually have some sort of PTSD from negative reactions like this.
+We’ve all been there before, and I am convinced I have some PTSD from adverse reactions like this.
 Immediately* following a dietary infraction, we give a capsule of activated charcoal (opened and poured into a glass of water…it will turn the water black).
-We also make an effort to increase fibrous vegetables and water consumption to help detox on a cellular level.
-If you find yourself in a bit of crisis mode, take a look at this post for additional ways to lower glutamate.
+We also try to increase fibrous vegetables and water consumption to help detox on a cellular level.
+If you find yourself in a bit of crisis mode, look at this post for additional ways to lower glutamate.

 Activated Charcoal: Activated Charcoal acts as a great natural binder for toxin removal.
-It is great to keep on hand for accidental dietary infractions, stomach bugs, detox and hangovers.
-You can even make a paste of it or apply it topically to whiten teeth, reduce blemishes or even as a natural deodorant.
+It is excellent to keep it on hand for accidental dietary infractions, stomach bugs, detox, and hangovers.
+You can even make a paste of it or apply it topically to whiten teeth, reduce blemishes, or even as a natural deodorant.
 While activated charcoal can be incredibly beneficial, it is also very constipating and should be used in moderation.
-I also understand that it can be damaging to the gut so we personally tend to avoid ingesting this unless we’ve had an accidental dietary infraction or are managing substantial detox.
+I also understand that it can damage the gut, so we avoid ingesting this unless we’ve had an accidental dietary infraction or are managing powerful detox.

 WATER!
-Try to get them to drink plenty of water to help flush their system.
+Please encourage them to drink plenty of water to help flush their system.

-Epsom Salts: Epsom salt baths are a great way to naturally increase magnesium levels and help the body to detox.
-We started with 1/4 cup of salts in a bath filled with just enough water to cover the belly button, and worked our way up in frequency from there.
+Epsom Salts: Epsom salt baths are a great way to increase magnesium levels and help the body detox naturally.
+We started with 1/4 cup of salts in a bath filled with just enough water to cover the belly button and worked our way up in frequency from there.
 When in the tub, we allow for a long soak and do not rinse with fresh water following the soak.
-If you’re unable to take a full epsom salt bath soak, simply soaking the feet may help.
+If you can’t take a full Epsom salt bath soak, simply soaking the feet may help.
 Many often use baking soda or bentonite clay in this process, although we do not.
-If you see an increase in foul smelling gas or hyperactivity following the baths, it may be indicative of a sulfur sensitivity.
+If you see an increase in foul-smelling gas or hyperactivity following the baths, it may indicate a sulfur sensitivity.
 Here is my recipe for what we call our Glutamate Lowering Salt Soak

-Frankincense & Bergamot Essential Oil: We are not a huge essential oil family, but we became believers in them after trying frankincense and it continues to be one of our most frequently used remedies to date.
-Frankincense and bergamot have been studied for their neruoprotective qualities, specifically regarding glutamate.
+Frankincense & Bergamot Essential Oil: We are not a huge essential oil family, but we became believers in them after trying frankincense.
+It continues to be one of our most frequently used remedies to date.
+Frankincense and bergamot have been studied for their neuroprotective qualities, specifically regarding glutamate.
 They are also hugely anti-inflammatory.

-Magnesium: Magnesium is hugely important as sits on the NMDA (glutamate) glutamate receptor, can prevent excitotoxicity, calms the body by establish balance between glutamate & GABA, help stabilize mast cells, helps relieve constipation/headaches and so on.
-Because of these properties, it can be very important following a dietary infraction.
-We typically use leafy greens, squash/pumpkin seeds and other whole foods as our source of magnesium.
-See above comments on magnesium regarding supplementation.
+Magnesium: Magnesium is hugely important as it sits on the NMDA (glutamate) glutamate receptor, can prevent excitotoxicity, calms the body by establishing a balance between glutamate & GABA, help stabilize mast cells, helps relieve constipation/headaches, and so on.
+Because of these properties, it can be essential to follow a dietary infraction.
+We typically use leafy greens, squash/pumpkin seeds, and other whole foods as our sources of magnesium.
+See the above comments on magnesium regarding supplementation.

-Nux Vomica- While I will admit that I have not used this with my son for acute dietary infractions, I have used it for myself with good success.
-The primary reason I have not used it with him, is because I don’t want to stray from our overall healing progress with our practitioner.
-Nux vomica is a great remedy to help the body rid toxins.
+Nux Vomica- While I will admit that I have not used this with my son for acute dietary infractions, I have successfully used it for myself.
+I have not used it with him because I don’t want to stray from our overall healing progress with our practitioner.
+Nux vomica is an excellent remedy to help the body eliminate toxins.

-Chamomilla matricaria- is our crisis mode remedy for our son as it inhibits glutamate because of its high concentration of the flavonoid, apigenin.
-This remedy helps to restore balance when he seems to be very overwhelmed, irritable, emotional and aggressive.
+Chamomilla Matricaria- is our crisis mode remedy for our son as it inhibits glutamate because of its high concentration of the flavonoid apigenin.
+This remedy helps restore balance when he seems overwhelmed, irritable, emotional, and aggressive.